ghostwan/android_samples/README.md

-# android_samples
+# Android samples

-A repository with different android samples
+A repository with different samples android:

+- SampleNotificationChannels: Play with channels and groups
+- SampleListSwipe: Implement swipe action as Gmail on item of a list